 The article must be sent to the Issue Coordinator by e-mail (check the Call for Papers).
-The article is then made anonymous and reviewed by two referees (researchers in closely related fields).
+The article is then made anonymous and reviewed by two referees (researchers in close related fields).
 Their comments are synthesized then sent to the author who must produce a revised version of his/her text within 4 to 6 weeks.
 If accepted by the coordinator, the article is then sent to the executive committee for a last check.
-The executive committee gives final acceptation (or sent back to the author for minor changes, or eventually rejection) .
+The executive committee gives final acceptation (or sends back to the author for minor changes, or possible rejection).

 - Font Times New Roman